graphhopper/directions-api/FAQ.md

 You can find the detailed pricing in the dashboard.
 For individual requirements we offer custom packages.
 Additionally we offer support contracts and a self-hosted Directions API, see [here](https://graphhopper.com/#enterprise) for more details.

+## Where can I change my credit card or payment data

+This is possible in the [overview of the dashboard](https://graphhopper.com/dashboard/#/overview), then click edit data.

 ## Can I pay on demand?